-The evidence of the Respondent is that the duck meat was confiscated and disposed of pursuant to section 17 of the Health of Animals Act.
+The evidence of the Respondent is that the packages of pork skins were seized and destroyed pursuant to section 17 of the Health of Animals Act.

 Pursuant to paragraph 14(1)(b) of the Agriculture and Agri-food Administrative Monetary Penalties Act the jurisdiction of the Tribunal is limited to determining whether or not the person requesting the review committed a violation, and if so, whether the penalty was properly established in accordance with the Regulations.